 - TESS preserves natural proprioception while enabling more natural and stronger stepping

 GTX will support future clinical studies in several European hospitals.
-The next study is envisioned to start in second half of 2019.
+The next study is envisioned to start in 2021.
 Please go to our registration section if you wish to be informed of the start of any new studies.

 With positive outcomes of this study, the Go-2 system can become commercially available in more hospitals and countries.
-Submissions and negotiations with national health authorities and insurers will be initiated at that time to have the therapy appropriately covered by health insurances.
+Submissions and negotiations with national health authorities and insurers will be initiated at that time to seek appropriate coverage for the therapy by health insurances.